Nevada lieutenant governor leads rally against trans women in sports

 His event was scheduled to be outside, but it was moved indoors for safety reasons due to an anti-Trump administration protest outside.

-Just a couple hours before, President Donald Trump signed an executive order banning transgender women from competing in female sports.
+Just a couple hours earlier, President Donald Trump signed an executive order banning transgender women from competing in female sports.
 His action was met with support from the attendees of the rally.

 Speakers at the rally wore T-shirts that said “Protect women’s sports,” and two young Nevada athletes shared experiences in which they competed against players who they claimed were “biologically male.”